 The antispasmodic and estrogenic properties of anise have been used since ancient times.
 Its traditional medical uses include:

 Treating and preventing gastrointestinal issues.
-Anise have been used for centuries to relieve stomach problems, such as gastric ulcers, nausea, and constipation.
+Anise has been used for centuries to relieve stomach problems, such as gastric ulcers, nausea, and constipation.

 Treating cough and respiratory ailments.
 The expectorant action of anise promotes secretion from the mucous membrane of the air passages, facilitating the expulsion of phlegm.